RebeccaTadesse/LinkedIn-Queens-Solver/README.md

 ## To Run
 At present, I have the file containing the backtracking solver, all its helper functions and I test four sample boards, three with solutions and one without.
 To run, use any python IDE and run the file.

+## Tests
+I have chosen four boards of varying sizes to test, and have represented them as 2-D arrays where the elements are lists of two elements each: the color, and the state of the cell.
+At the start, the state of each cell is empty (denoted by an asterisk *).
+I have included these along with their solutions in the directory 'sample_boards'

+You will notice that the fourth board does not have a valid solution.
+This board is, in fact, the reason I created my solver.
+I recently wanted to re-attempt previous queens puzzles that I had missed, and this one *stumped me*.
+For the first time, I simply couldn't find a solution to one of these puzzles, and I needed to find out if it was unsolvable, or if I was missing something.

+Upon further research, board 4 (b4) is an erroneous recreation of queens #171, shown in board 3 (b3).
+The difference is in the bottom left square is orange instead of purple, making it unsolvable, unlike the original.

 ## To expand
 Currently, you would have to initialize the grid you would like to test, and it can be a lengthy, time-consuming process.
 I plan to implement some sort of GUI, perhaps with pygame, or maybe even show colored text in the terminal by use or Colorama or ANSI escape sequences.